|Major Groups > Boletes > Edulis Group > Boletus atkinsonii|

 by Michael Kuo

-This eastern member of the Boletus edulis species group is distinguished by its roughened and somewhat wrinkled cap surface (which becomes minutely patchy at maturity), its preference for hardwoods, and its characteristic reactions to chemicals--including a gorgeous purple reaction of its cap surface when a drop of ammonia is applied.
+This eastern member of the Boletus edulis species group is distinguished by its wrinkled cap surface (which becomes minutely patchy and fibrillose at maturity), its association with hardwoods, and the gorgeous purple reaction of its cap surface when a drop of ammonia is applied.
 Several species are very similar, including Boletus variipes, Boletus nobilis, and Boletus cf. reticulatus; see the Key to 14 North American edulis-like boletes for help separating them.

-Pore Surface: White when young, becoming yellowish or brownish yellow; not bruising; pores "stuffed" when young; at maturity with 1-3 round pores per mm; tubes 5-12 mm deep.
+Pore Surface: White when young, becoming yellowish to olive yellow; not bruising; pores "stuffed" when young; at maturity with 2-3 angular pores per mm; tubes 5-13 mm deep.

-Stem: 5-12 cm long; 2-4 cm thick; club-shaped when young, becoming more or less equal, or enlarging to base; dry; solid; whitish or brownish; prominently reticulate with whitish to brownish reticulation that is fine-meshed toward the apex but more coarsely meshed below; basal mycelium white.
+Stem: 5-12 cm long; 2-4 cm thick; club-shaped when young, becoming more or less equal, or with a slightly enlarged base; dry; solid; whitish or brownish; usually prominently reticulate with whitish to brownish reticulation that is fine-meshed toward the apex but more coarsely meshed below; basal mycelium white.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia flashing purple to magenta, then resolving to purplish or brownish on cap surface; negative on flesh.
-KOH brown to pale orange on cap surface--sometimes flashing purplish first; negative on flesh.
-Iron salts negative on cap surface and flesh.
+Chemical Reactions: Ammonia purplish to pinkish purple or magenta on cap surface; negative on flesh.
+KOH negative to orangish on cap surface--sometimes flashing purplish first; negative on flesh.
+Iron salts negative to greenish on cap surface; negative on flesh.

 Spore Print: Yellowish brown.